 Step 2: stir in the dry ingredients

-Add all the dry ingredients into the previous mixture and stir with a spoon until it forms a consistent cookie batter.
-The batter will be sticky and that’s normal.
+Add all the dry ingredients into the previous mixture and stir with a spoon until it forms a thick cookie batter.
+The batter will be sticky, and that’s normal.

 Step 3: shape the cookies